• Skip to primary navigation

 Pizza Fritta from Abruzzo, Italy is the best fried pizza you've likely never had (until now)!
 This utterly delicious golden-brown fried pizza dough is crispy outside and impossibly soft and airy inside.

-Fried Pizza Texture Video
+Pizza Fritta Video

 To see the texture of this fried pizza (and how crispy, light, and airy it is) watch this super quick video!